 Alejandro Aravena (Chile, 1967) graduated in Architecture from Universidad Católica de Chile in 1992.
-In 1991, still as a student, he participated at the Venice Prize of the 5th International Architecture Exhibition of la Biennale di Venezia.
+In 1991, still as a student, he participated at the Venice Prize of the 5th Venice Architecture Biennale.
 In 1993 he studied History and Theory at IUAV and engraving at the Accademia di Belle Arti di Venezia.

 He established Alejandro Aravena Architects in 1994.
 His work include several buildings for Universidad Catolica: Mathematics School (1998), Medical School (2001), Architecture School (2004), Siamese Towers (2005) and more recently the Angelini Innovation Center (2014).
 It also includes a Montessori School (2000), St. Edwards University in Austin, Texas (2008), a Children Workshop and Chairless for Vitra in Germany (2008), writer’s cabins for Michalsky Foundation in Switzerland (2015) and a building for Novartis in their new campus in China (2015).
 In 2013 he was shortlisted for the New Center for Contemporary Arts of Moscow and won the competition for the Teheran Stock Exchange in Iran.